-The percentage by which fair value exceeded carrying value at the date of the most recent step one test;
+The percentage by which fair value exceeded carrying value as of the date of the most recent test;

 The amount of goodwill allocated to the reporting unit;

-A discussion of the degree of uncertainty associated with the assumptions; and
+A discussion of the degree of uncertainty, which includes specifics to the extent possible, associated with key assumptions used in your analysis; and

 A description of potential events and/or changes in circumstances that could reasonably be expected to negatively affect the key assumptions.